fll-pigeons/gamechangers/docs/AltProgLangs.md

 EV3dev isn’t actually a programming language, but rather a Debian Linux-based operating system that can run almost all languages that any other linux distribution can run, including C++, Node.js, and Python.

 * [ROBOTC for LEGO MINDSTORMS 4.x](http://www.robotc.net):
-  * uses an updated EV3 Linux Kernel/firmware, and
-  * ROBOTC Virtual Machine (VM) to enable you to program your EV3 with ROBOTC.
+  * need to install ROBOTC Virtual Machine (VM) on an updated EV3 Linux Kernel/firmware, to enable you to program your EV3 with ROBOTC.
-  * requires veriable declarations and is thus wordier than MicroPython

 # Virtual Environments
 ### Free